No products in the cart.

 understanding childlike behavior after stroke

-This article will explain what childlike behavior after stroke can be attributed to and what you can do to manage it.
+This article will further explain what childlike behavior after stroke may look like, how it may be caused, and how to manage it.
+Use the links below to jump directly to any section.

-Childlike behavior can be used as a coping mechanism.
-Some patients will act like children to help them manage the stress associated with life after stroke.
-Regressive, childlike behaviors are often a cry for help or attention, especially in stroke survivors who have limited independence.
+Psychologically, a stroke is a very stressful event.
+Some survivors may resort to exhibiting childlike behaviors as a coping mechanism to manage the stress associated with life after stroke.
+These behaviors are often a cry for help or attention, especially in stroke survivors who have limited independence.

 Managing Childlike Behavior After Stroke

 No two cases of stroke are ever entirely alike due to variances in the severity and location of damage.
-Therefore, what works for one person may not necessarily work for another.
+Therefore, a treatment or management strategy that works to address childlike behavior for one person may not necessarily work for another.

 Psychotherapy

-Childlike behavior can include a lack of empathy for others.
-This can cause you to act insensitively, which can upset those around you.
-Making an effort to really listen to your loved ones and take constructive criticism can help you become aware of your behavior.
+Childlike behavior can include self-centeredness and a lack of empathy for others.
+This can cause survivors to act insensitively, which can upset those surrounding them.

 Meditation

-Meditation can be a very effective coping mechanism for stroke patients.
-Taking time to really focus on your emotions and thoughts will promote mindfulness and self-acceptance.
-When you’re mindful of certain behaviors, you can better avoid what triggers them and practice more effective ways to handle the situation.
+Meditation can be a very effective coping mechanism for stroke survivors.
+Taking time to fully focus and reflect on one’s emotions and thoughts will promote mindfulness and self-acceptance.
+Practicing both meditation and mindfulness can help survivors regulate their emotions, leading to more positive and appropriate behaviors.

 Medication

 Medications can help balance chemical changes in the brain responsible for negative behaviors.
-A psychiatrist can provide you with a psychological evaluation of your mental health and prescribe you the appropriate medications.
+A psychiatrist can provide survivors with a psychological evaluation of their mental health and prescribe the appropriate medications.

 Join a Support Group

-Childlike behavior is one of many different behavioral changes people can experience after a stroke.
+Childlike behavior is one of many different behavioral changes individuals can experience after a stroke.
 It may or may not be permanent depending on the severity of damage and how it is managed.
+However, the brain is very adaptable, and there is always hope for recovery.

 Discover Award-Winning Neurorehab Tools